jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

     url: https://www.ntu.edu.sg/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in improving the performance/efficiency of artificial intelligence (AI) powered Internet of things (IoT) systems.
+bio: My research interests lie in improving the performance/efficiency of artificial intelligence powered Internet of things systems.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence of Thing (AIoT)
+  - Artificial Intelligence of Thing
   - Cyber-physical system
   - Smartphone sensing